 Meanwhile, Scolari refused to be drawn on the ongoing concerns about the readiness of Brazil's stadia for next year's World Cup.

-"I don't know how all the venues are doing," he said.
+"I don't know how all the venues are doing," he declared.
 "Only the government can answer that question."

 Scolari led the Selecao to World Cup glory in Japan and South Korea in 2002 but is yet to taste victory in his return to the hotseat having been re-appointed for a second stint at the end of 2012.